 As a result of these assumptions, I expect to find fundamental differences between prophetic units that appear in various prophetic books, even though they are perceived in the Bible as the result of connections between a single God and several different prophets (Uffenheimer 1972; Rum-Shiloni 2006; Sweeney 2016A, 2016B).
 The differences between the prophetic books stand out most clearly when there are references in several different books to the same theme.
-I expect, for example, that the way idolatry is perceived in the Book of Isaiah will be different than the way it is perceived in the Book of Micah.
+I expect, for example, that the way idolatry is perceived in the Book of Isaiah (2:6-8, 9-22) will be different than the way it is perceived in the Book of Micah (1:7, 5:9-14).

 Essential differences can be defined as a recurring feature of a book.
 I expect to find a conceptual connection between the attitudes recorded in a single book on different subjects, and to discern a coherent worldview in a single book.
-We will need to be very careful in defining the approach.
-On the one hand, it will need to be broad enough to be based upon from as many units as possible; on the other hand, is will have to be accurate and reliable and unbiased so that it does not attempt to adapt the text to the theory.
+I will need to be very careful in defining the approach.
+On the one hand, it will need to be broad enough to be based upon as many units as possible; on the other hand, it will have to be accurate and reliable and unbiased so that it does not attempt to adapt the text to the theory.
 Are these worldviews of an historical prophet?
 Is the worldview the result of the way the book was formed in its editing stages?
-Or, perhaps, throughout the various stages the editors adapted the various units to the original core values of the book, based on similarities in its worldview (see, for example, Cook 2004).
-I do not presume to know what part is that of the prophet and what part the editors inserted within that worldview.
+Or, perhaps, throughout the various stages, the editors chose to add units to the original core of the book, on the basis of similar worldviews (e.g. Cook 2004).
+I do not presume to know what part is that of the prophet and what part the editors inserted.
 As noted above, it is possible that after researching the biblical text, I will be able to formulate a firm position on this question.

 b.
 Research Design &Methods